LukePappa/myOS/text.md

 Minds span in physical complexity from singular particles to entire nervous systems.
 The rarity of sapient minds consequently makes personal sapience an unlikely privilege, to the extent of defying mere coincidence.
 To make sense of their circumstances, then, one may invoke the MWI and posit that each mind subjectively perceives the world-branch in which it eventually becomes fully conscious of God's love.

 Any naturalistic justification for existence must presuppose some element of what it seeks to explain.
-To avoid such circular reasoning, it is thus necessary to posit a transcendent source of being--what may be called God.
+To avoid such circular reasoning, it is therefore necessary to posit a transcendent source of being--what may be called God.
 By this definition, God is above ontological categories, causality, and even the rules of logic.
 He is accordingly uncreated, unknowable, and wholly unrestrained in ability.

 As truth is seen by the intellect, so the love of God is received by the purified heart--and that very love, once received, purifies the heart still more.
 This transformation begins with one turning toward God in humility.